EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /fixlava,"Fix lava to be stationary"
+    /fixlava,"(or //fixlava)"
-    Aliases,"//fixlava"
+    Description,"Fix lava to be stationary"
     Permissions,"worldedit.fixlava"
     Usage,"/fixlava <radius>"
        <radius>,"The radius to fix in"